mongodb/docs/source/includes/driver-examples/driver-example-insert-2.rst

      - id: compass
        content: |
          .. figure:: /images/compass-query-collection.png
+            :alt: Query for matching documents in a collection

          Specify a filter in the MongoDB Compass query bar and click :guilabel:`Find` to execute the query.